AldeBaranOZ/secure-th.ink/content/blog/Introduction.md

 ### Resiliency

 What about resiliency?
 I have heard that term thrown around and usually by people I really respect but it doesn't quite work for me.
-It feels like it is only really looking at the availability of a system and not the intgrity and confidentiality.
+It feels like it is only really looking at the availability of a system and not the integrity and confidentiality.
 It also sounds very negative.

 ### What do you suggest Mr Smart Guy?